Cliffs of Moher - County Clare

-The Cliffs of Moher a majestic, remnant of the last ice age, is undeniably Irelands premier visitor attraction with almost a million visitors annually.
-Their very ‘edginess’ on the western most tip of Europe, the next landfall or parish, as they say here, being all the way across the Atlantic in Boston or New York.
-A new state of the art visitor centre The Atlantic Edge Experience not only explains the geological background, flora and fauna using interactive media, but also the local history, music and folklore of the area and is an excellent addition to the Cliffs of Moher experience, in that it keeps children of all ages informed, amused and entertained, in what could otherwise be a disappointing experience as often the cliffs are shrouded in mists, fog and rain or as a visitor put it recently 'flying weather'.
+The Cliffs of Moher are a majestic, remnant of the last ice age and quite deservedly Ireland’s premier Visitor Attraction, with over a million visitors annually.
+Perched on the Western most edge of Europe, the next landfall or parish, as they say here, is 5000 miles across the Atlantic ocean in Boston or New York.
+A state of the art visitor centre The Atlantic Edge Experience not only explains the geological background, flora and fauna, using interactive media, but also the local history, music and folklore of the area.
+It is an excellent addition, in that it keeps children of all ages informed, amused and entertained, in what can be a disappointing experience should the cliffs be shrouded in mist, fog and rain, or as one visitor put it recently 'flying weather'.
 You can visit independently but my top tip is to either do a guided walk (3 hours long) from Doolin with Pat Sweeney or the Cliffs of Moher cruise (on a calm day) from Doolin pier for a totally different perspective.

-Poised to achieve international recognition and acclaim on the back of a new Irish film called Waveriders Ireland is now being promoted as a premier surf destination, something these cool dudes have known forever.
+Poised to achieve international recognition and acclaim on the back of the Irish film called Waveriders Ireland is now being promoted as a premier surf destination, something these cool dudes have known forever.
 The film features these fearless, crazy surfers chasing the famous 80' high Ailies wave beneath the Cliffs of Moher.
-Rather them, than me.....

 10 Other things to do and see near the Cliffs of Moher.....